Yevade Subramanyam: Production

-Yevade Subramanyam was produced by Priyanka Dutt and her sister Swapna Dutt.
-They are the daughters of C. Aswini Dutt, a well known Indian film producer and the founder of Vyjayanthi Movies.

 Development

 Filming near the Himalayas took forty days.
 Notably, Yevade Subramanyam is the only Indian film shot at some of Everest's highest points.

 To prepare for the shoot, director Nag Ashwin trained on an inclined treadmill for several months.
 Of the 33-person crew, only 27 completed the shoot, as several members were affected by altitude sickness and other ailments, requiring treatment in Kathmandu.

 The production began by trekking from Lukla to Gokyo and then to Chola Pass.
 During filming, the cast and crew faced challenges like altitude sickness, cold weather, and limited food options.
 Despite the hardships, there were lighthearted moments, such as a makeup artist being chased by a baby yak and the director being hit by a horse.
 A highlight for the director was meeting Amelia Hillary, granddaughter of Sir Edmund Hillary, which he took as a good omen.

 Marketing

 The team behind Yevade Subramanyam came up with a unique promotion strategy for their film as a Sankranti gift where in Nani would read the news bulletin on TV 5 news channel.
 On January 10, a "first look" motion poster was released featuring Nani.